reborg/pomodori/index.markdown

 title: Welcome to Pomodori!
 ---

-Pomodori is a tool based on the pomodoro technique (PT) by [Francesco Cirillo](http://cirillosscrapbook.wordpress.com/) available for Mac Os X (10.6 Core 2 Duo).
+Pomodori is a tool based on the pomodoro technique (PT) by [Francesco Cirillo](http://cirillosscrapbook.wordpress.com/) available for Mac Os X (Leopard, Snow Leopard 10.6 Core 2 Duo and Lion 10.7 please look at the Requirements section to know which version to download).
 Pomodori measures the pomodoro time and stores pomodoro descriptions with the help of only a single click.
 Pomodori shows metrics to help you plan future activities and detailed charts.
 For more information about the technique please visit [pomodoro community](http://www.pomodorotechnique.com/).

 WHAT IS THE POMODORO TECHNIQUE?
 -------------------------------